Cord Jefferson: 2014–present: Television work and film debut

 Jefferson started his television career in 2014 as a staff writer for the Starz comedy-drama series Survivor's Remorse before writing for the comedy Central late night series The Nightly Show with Larry Wilmore from 2015 to 2016.
-Jefferson then became a story editor and consulting producer for Aziz Ansari's Netflix comedy series Master of None (2017) and the Mike Schur-created NBC sitcom The Good Place (2017–2019), for which he received Writers Guild of America Award nominations.
-For his work on the HBO limited series Watchmen (2019), he received the Primetime Emmy Award for Outstanding Writing for a Limited Series or Movie for the episode, "This Extraordinary Being."
+Jefferson then became a story editor and consulting producer for Aziz Ansari's Netflix comedy series Master of None (2017), for which he received Writers Guild of America Award nominations., and the Mike Schur-created NBC sitcom The Good Place (2017–2019), For his work on the HBO limited series Watchmen (2019), he received the Primetime Emmy Award for Outstanding Writing for a Limited Series or Movie for the episode, "This Extraordinary Being."
 In the middle of 2020, Jefferson worked on a TV series about his time writing for Gawker.
 He is developing the show for Apple TV+.
 Later in that year, he signed an overall deal with Warner Bros.
-TV.
+Television.

 In 2021, Jefferson served as a writer and supervising producer for the HBO limited series Station Eleven.
 He made his feature directorial debut with the satirical film American Fiction (2023), which won the People's Choice Award at the Toronto International Film Festival and was nominated for five categories at the 96th Academy Awards and won Best Adapted Screenplay.

+On April 2, 2026, Netflix announced a straight-to-series order for The Corrections, based on Jonathan Franzen’s bestselling 2001 novel.
+Jefferson will direct all episodes of the limited series, with Meryl Streep cast in the lead role.